bayyangjie/Flu-Vaccination-Analysis/README.md

 A **LEFT JOIN** is used to merge the earliest flu shot dates of the patients with their demograpic information from the 'patients' table, such as their race, age, county location, full names.
 The **CASE WHEN** clause is used to denote a '1' for patients with a flu vaccination and '0' for patients without a flu vaccination.
 This helps when performing data manipulation in Tableau to get the number and percentages of patients who got the flu shots vice versa.

 The CTE table 'active_patients' that was created earlier is used a subquery filter with the WHERE clause to return only active, alive and patients who are 6 months or older with the flu vaccinations.

-An 'age' column is also created to list the ages of patients as of the end of 2022.
+An 'age' column is also created that returns the ages of patients as of the end of 2022.

-The finalised table from this JOIN clause is then loaded into Tableau for the creating the visualisations/dashboard.
+The finalised table from the **LEFT JOIN** is then loaded into Tableau.
 ```
 select  pat.birthdate
 	   ,pat.race